Ph.D., Computer Engineering (System Modeling and Analysis), Annaba/UCL University, Algeria/Belgium

 - Athamena B. & Houhamdi Z. (2015).
 A Distributed Approach for Monitoring and Diagnosis of Multi-Agent Plan.
 IEEE - SAI Intelligent Systems Conference (IntelliSys), November 10-11, 2015, London, UK, pp.863-870.

 - Laamari Y., Chafaa K. & Athamena B. (2015).
 Particle Swarm Optimization of an Extended Kalman Filter for Speed and Rotor Flux Estimation of an Induction Motor Drive.
-Springer, Electrical Engineering, Vol.97, No.2, pp.129-138, Germany.
+Springer, Electrical Engineering, Vol.97, No.2, pp.129-138.

-Undergraduate: Database Management Systems, Project Management, Business System Analysis and Applications, Mathematics for Business, Business Data Communication, E-Commerce, Introduction to Software Engineering, Human-Computer Interaction, Software Modeling and Analysis.
+Undergraduate: Database Management Systems, Project Management, Business System Analysis and Applications, Mathematics for Business, Business Data Communication, E-Commerce, Quality Management, Production and Operations Management, Introduction to Programming Languages, Introduction to Software Engineering, Human-Computer Interaction, Software Modeling and Analysis.

 Graduate: System Analysis and Design, System/Software Verification, Validation and Testing, System Modeling using Fuzzy logic and neural network.